Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Definition of Kernels

 The CK is an interesting comparison for a couple of reasons: first, for any network that ends in a fully connected layer, the CK is actually an additive component of the $\ntk$; therefore, we can evaluate whether a smaller amount of the total $\ntk$ can accomplish the same task.
 Second, the CK is computed from the final feature vector before a network makes a decision; the NN is exactly a linear model with respect to this final feature vector.
 NN architectures typically contain bottlenecks that project down to this final feature vector.
 These projections remove information.
 While that information might be of no use to the classification task, it may be useful for the attribution task.
 We can think of the the final information presented to the NN as the CK, and the information contained before these projections as the $\ntk$, though more work is needed to formalize and explore this comparison.

-\paragraph{Unnormalized Pseudo Neural Tangent Kernel} To evaluate the effect of the normalization in the $\ntk$ definition we will evaluate the kernel without normalizing. let the unnormalized $\ntk$ be defined as:
+\textbf{Unnormalized Pseudo Neural Tangent Kernel} To evaluate the effect of the normalization in the $\ntk$ definition we will evaluate the kernel without normalizing. let the unnormalized $\ntk$ be defined as:

-The $\ntk$ introduced in~\cite{pNTK} does not have this normalization applied, nor does it appear in the traditional empirical neural tangent kernel definitions. \citet{TraceIn} remarked that cosine normalization could prevent training data with large magnitude Jacobian vectors from dominating the kernel, and~\citet{EvaluatingAttributions} notes a cosine-similarity kernel achieves the best performance among alternative kernels on a data attribution task.
-Key motivators for our study included that the cosine normalized values are intuitive geometrically, and that it is standard practice to ensure feature matrices such as $\bigkappa$ are in a small, like [-1,1], for machine learning.
+While neural tangent kernels are not typically cosine-normalized kernels we were drawn to investigate such normalized kernels for a few reasons:~\citet{TraceIn} remarked that cosine normalization could prevent training data with large magnitude Jacobian vectors from dominating the kernel, and~\citet{EvaluatingAttributions} notes a cosine-similarity kernel achieves the best performance among alternative kernels on a data attribution task.
+Key motivators for our study included that the cosine normalized values are intuitive geometrically, and that it is standard practice to ensure feature matrices such as $\bigkappa$ are in a small range (such as [-1,1]) for machine learning.